ness-tea/nationalparkplaza/README.md

  *email: truonv1@mcmaster.ca*<br/>
  *Enrolled in CS 4WW3*

+## Special notes:
+- CREATE TABLE statements were not made in an .sql file - they were run by accessing the databaseAccess.php file.

 The following are answers to the inquiries needed for **Add-on Task 2**.

 ## Add-on Task 2